mholling/nswtopo/README.markdown

     - pdf
     - map
     - prj
+    - wkt
     - wld

 * `.png`, `.tif`, `.gif` and `.jpg` are all raster image formats.
 PNG is recommended.
 The TIFF format includes [GeoTIFF](http://en.wikipedia.org/wiki/GeoTIFF) metadata, and may be used in any GIS software which supports GeoTIFF.
 JPG is not recommended, as it not optimal for line art and produces ugly artefacts.
 * `.kmz` is a map format used with [Google Earth](http://earth.google.com) and for publishing interactive maps on the web.
 (This would be useful for publishing rogaine map and NavLight data.)
 * `.pdf` is the well-known document format; map is retained as vector data within the PDF.
-* `.map` is the [OziExplorer](http://www.oziexplorer.com/) map file format (a companion PNG image will also be created).
+* `.map` specifies the [OziExplorer](http://www.oziexplorer.com/) map file format.
-* `.prj` gives a simple text file containing the map's projection as a [PROJ.4](http://trac.osgeo.org/proj/) string (as used by the GDAL tools).
+* `.prj` and `.wkt` give simple text files containing the map's projection as a [PROJ.4](http://trac.osgeo.org/proj/) string and in [well-known text](http://en.wikipedia.org/wiki/Well-known_text), respectively.
-* `.wld` yields a corresponding [ESRI world file](http://en.wikipedia.org/wiki/World_file) for the raster images, and may be used in conjunction with the map projection file to georeference the image.
+* `.wld` yields a corresponding [ESRI world file](http://en.wikipedia.org/wiki/World_file) for the raster images, and may be used in conjunction with a map projection file to georeference the image.

 If you make manual edits to the master (SVG) map, you can regenerate any other output formats you have specified simply by deleting those files.
 Running the script will regenerate them.